wyszo/TaskRatchet-iOS/Project.md

 #### Full version
 - Info button (gear icon) showing an alert with app version, server info (URL) and server status (online/offline).
 GitHub page link underneath.
 - 'Launch TaskRatchet website' button that opens TaskRatchet website in Safari.

+### Task list

+#### MVP
+- Task list including:
+	- Checkmark (completes task when pressed)
+	- Task name
+	- Task charge amount
+	- Task due date
+	- Task due time (if task in the past, it should say Xh Xm ago)
+- Fetch all tasks list:
+	- First time the screen appears
+	- When app comes back from background
+	- When one of the task timers expires (+2 sec)
+	- When a new task created (on mobile)
+- Basic task list filtering:
+	- Show due (all pending)
+	- Show due today (pending with due date today)
+	- Show all
+	- (technical detail) action sheet
+ - Create new task button

+#### Full version
+- (MVP?)
+Loading state indicator
+	- When no data and request in flight
+	- When there's data but refreshing
+	- Top-left corner icon that shows/hides
+- (MVP?)
+Tapping on a task opens a screen to edit it
+- Fetch all tasks list:
+	- On pull-to-refresh
+	- When one of the tasks complted
+ - Tasks grouped by due date and section titles by date
+-  Help button
+	- TBD: pressing probably redirects to web help?
+- Filter the tasks like on web
+	- TODO: rethink that
+	- Pending on/off
+	- Complete on/off
+	- Expired on/off
+	- Today's tasks only

+#### Improvement ideas
+- Implement reachability warning bar (when internet connection drops)

+### Task Detail

+#### MVP

+#### Full

 ## Landscape
 - A wiki-style webpage for TaskRatched linking useful resources